raza141/RL-Project/README.md

 - *Feature Selection:* Analyze the importance of each feature.
 Irrelevant features can increase the state space size without adding value, making learning computationally expensive.
 - *Normalization/Scaling:* Ensure all features are on a similar scale to prevent bias towards features with larger ranges.
   - StandardScaler: StandardScaler is used when data distribution is bell-curve (e.g. Stock Return)
-  - MinMaxScaler: Is used when data distribution is not follow the bell-curve (e.g. Stock price distribution)
+  - MinMaxScaler: Is used when the data distribution does not follow the bell curve (e.g. Stock price distribution)
 - Feature Engineering:
   - Alpha Signal
   - Beta Signal
-  - TA Indicator addtion
+  - TA Indicator addition
 - State Space:
   - Balance
   - Holding